ericphanson/ExplicitImports.jl/README.md

 - _implicit import_: a name `x` available in a module due to `using XYZ` for some package or module `XYZ`.
 This name has not been explicitly imported; rather, it is simply available since it is exported by `XYZ`.
 - _explicit import_: a name `x` available in a module due to `using XYZ: x` or `import XYZ: x` for some package or module `XYZ`.
-- _qualified usage_: a name `x` only used in the form `XYZ.x`.

 ## Why

 Relying on implicit imports can be problematic, as Base or another package can start exporting that name as well, resulting in a clash.
-This is tough because adding a new feature to Base (or a package) and exporting it is not considered a breaking change to its API, but it can cause working code to stop working due to these clashes.
+This is a tricky situation because adding a new feature to Base (or a package) and exporting it is not considered a breaking change to its API, but it can cause working code to stop working due to these clashes.

+If you've even seen a warning like:

+> WARNING: both X and Y export "foo"; uses of it in module MyPackage must be qualified

+Then this is the kind of clash at issue.
+When this occurs, the name `foo` won't point to either package's name, since it is ambiguous which one it should be.
+However, if the package code is relying on the name `foo` existing, then there's trouble.

+One fix, as the warning suggests, is to qualify the use `foo` by writing e.g. `X.foo` or `Y.foo`.
+Another option is to explicitly import it, by writing `using X: foo` instead of just `using X`.

-There are various takes on _how problematic_, to what extent this occurs in practice, and to what extent it is worth mitigating.
+There are various takes on _how problematic_ this issue is, to what extent this occurs in practice, and to what extent it is worth mitigating.
 See [julia#42080](https://github.com/JuliaLang/julia/pull/42080) for some discussion on this.

 Personally, I don't think this is always a huge issue, and that it's basically fine for packages to use implicit imports if that is their preferred style and they understand the risk.
 But I do think this issue is somewhat a "hole" in the semver system as it applies to Julia packages, and I wanted to create some tooling to make it easier to mitigate the issue for package authors who would prefer to not rely on implicit imports.